Thesis: Thesis committee

 At most universities, the committee is chosen by the student in conjunction with their primary adviser, usually after completion of the comprehensive examinations or prospectus meeting, and may consist of members of the comps committee.
 The committee members are doctors in their field (whether a PhD or other designation) and have the task of reading the dissertation, making suggestions for changes and improvements, and sitting in on the defense.
 Sometimes, at least one member of the committee must be a professor in a department that is different from that of the student.

 Role of thesis supervisor

 The role of the thesis supervisor is to assist and support a student in their studies, and to determine whether a thesis is ready for examination.
 The thesis is authored by the student, not the supervisor.
-The duties of the thesis supervisor also include checking for copyright compliance and ensuring that the student has included in/with the thesis a statement attesting that he/she is the sole author of the thesis.
+The thesis supervisor is a vital agent in forming institutional designs to help "at risk" students mature as scholars.
+The duties of the thesis supervisor also include checking for copyright compliance and ensuring that the student has included in/with the thesis a statement attesting that they are the sole author of the thesis.